paulonteri/freelance-marketplace/README.md

 git clone https://github.com/paulonteri/freelance-marketplace.git
 ```

+### Local setup without Docker

-Then you will need to install [Composer](http://getcomposer.org/) following the instructions on their site.
+You will need to install [Composer](http://getcomposer.org/) following the instructions on their site.

 From the `freelance` directory, run the following command: